 Topics: computers as simulation tools, education, agents, voice user interfaces, automated translation, hypermedia

 Therefore it is quite stunning to hear the words in a totally different context.
-Tim Rice used the very same words for a chorus in Jesus Christ Superstar (music Andrew Lloyd Webber, 1970) in the piece The Temple.
+Tim Rice used the very same phrase for a chorus in Jesus Christ Superstar (music Andrew Lloyd Webber, 1970) in the piece The Temple.

 Score of Jesus Christ Superstar, The Temple